mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 There’s a lot of confusion around the terms "authentication" and "authorization".

-From an academic perspective, “authentication” means verifying who the user is, and “authorization” is verifying if the identified user is permitted to access or do something.
+From an academic perspective, “authentication” means verifying who the user is, and “authorization” is verifying if the identified user has permission to access or do something.

 A nice analogy is attending a regulated facility.
 In order to get in, you first